 Flemish separatists hold key to Belgium's crisis

-After six months without a government, leaders of language-divided Belgium met Wednesday to decide whether to resume talks to end the state's longest political crisis, with Flemish separatists holding the key.
+After six months without a government, leaders of language-divided Belgium decide Wednesday whether to resume talks to end the state's longest political crisis, with Flemish separatists holding the key.

 Seven political parties -- four from Dutch-speaking Flanders, three from French-speaking Wallonia -- slated to form a coalition government will announce through the day if they are willing to resume talks to bridge the divide.

-On the table was a new compromise to reform the Belgian state offering each of the country's communities more autonomy in line with demands from the independence-minded New Flemish Alliance (N-VA).
+On the table is a new 60-page compromise to reform the Belgian state offering each of the country's communities more autonomy in line with demands from the powerful independence-minded New Flemish Alliance (N-VA).

 The N-VA picked up a whopping 28 percent in Flanders at June 13 elections that failed to produce an outright winner and raised the spectre of a break-up of the country.

 A string of efforts since to hammer out a compromise have failed one after the other, leaving Belgium rudderless for a record 206 days.